 The Department of Chemistry and Industrial Chemistry (DCCI) was set up in 1996, as a result of merging the four former departments of General Chemistry, Industrial Chemistry, Physical Chemistry and Organic Chemistry within the Faculty of Mathematics, Physics and Natural Sciences.

 The department is housed in one building in Via Dodecaneso, adjacent to the Departments of Physics, Mathematics and Information Technology, and occupy the small valley of the Valle Puggia area.
-DCIC offers a three-year BSc degree course in Chemistry and Chemical Technologies and MSc degree courses in Chemical Sciences, Industrial Chemistry and Materials Science and Engineering; It is the associate department for the three-year MSc degree course in Materials Science.
+DCIC offers a three-year BSc degree course in Chemistry and Chemical Technologies and MSc degree courses in Chemical Sciences, Sustainable Polymer and Process Chemistry and Advanced Materials Science and Technology.
+The two latters are international and are taught in english.
+It is the associate department for the three-year MSc degree courses in Materials Science and in Industrial Technologies, and of the Master Course in Methodologies for the Preservation and Restorayion of Cultural Goods.
 It is also responsible for teaching various branches of chemistry as part of the degree courses in Physics, Natural and Environmental Sciences, Biological Sciences, Geological Sciences and Biotechnologies.
 In addition, DCIC offers Phd courses in Chemical Technologies and Materials Science as well as several MSc courses.

 The department provides a large number of teaching facilities consisting of 12 lecture rooms, equipped with video projectors and in some cases of camera, 8 laboratories and 2 study rooms.
 Thesis projects are undertaken in research laboratories, located on 4 floors of the building.

-Research carried out at DCCI is divided into five Sections: Environmental and Analytical Chemistry, Physical Chemistry, Industrial Chemistry, Inorganic Chemistry and Metallurgy and Organic Chemistry.
+Research carried out at DCCI is carried out by 11 "Operating Units", described in the Organization Document of the Department.
 The numerous research projects in the various branches of chemistry make use of a wide range of state-of-the-art tools, often involving interdisciplinary collaboration.
 Research activities are organized around research projects - several dozen a year amounting to two-three million euros – funded by the University of Genoa, the Ministry of Universities and Scientific Research, the National Research Council, the European Community and a number of national and international industrial groups.

 In a large laboratory at the Learning Centre, DCCI has set up and manages the Museo di Chimica (museum) which houses a large amount of interesting equipment dating as far back as the early 1800s.